Spotify continues to dominate the global music streaming industry with 675 million monthly active users and a 31.7% market share.

 Over the past four years, Spotify’s revenue has nearly doubled, rising from €7.88 billion in 2020 to €15.67 billion in 2024.

 Since 2012, the platform has experienced consistent annual growth, starting with just €430 million in revenue.
-In that 12-year span, Spotify has grown its revenue more than 36 times, demonstrating the effectiveness of its business model and successful scaling strategies.
+In those 12 years, Spotify has grown its revenue more than 36 times, demonstrating the effectiveness of its business model and successful scaling strategies.

 Here is a table displaying the Spotify revenue by year: